chriz2600/DreamcastHDMI/README.md

 1. Hardware Modifications
     - Video:

-        Get HSync,VSync, VideoClk and D0-D11 from IC401.
+        Luckily, the dreamcast uses an external VideoDAC (IC401), so we can tap into the signals here:
+        - HSync
+        - VSync
+        - VideoClk (double the pixel clock, because RGB values are transmitted in two clock cycles)
+        - D0-D11.
+        ![Dreamcast video][DCvideo]

-        It's quite tricky to solder kynar wire directly to the video DAC, but with a relatively steady hand it should be ok.
+        It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively (mine is not) steady hand it should be ok.
+Lots of flux is the key.

+        VideoDAC on Schematic:

         ![Schematic][IC401schematic]

+        Kynar wire soldered to VideoDAC:

         ![Photo][IC401photo]

     - Audio: